kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1570</span> Legazpi's men together with their Visayan allies battle Rajah Sulayman of Manila.
 -->

 - <span class=year>1574</span> Famished after months of seafaring and looting, Chinese pirate Limahong raids Manila for some decent fried rice and dim sum.
-He runs amok after finding nothing but sinigang and pinakbet.
+He runs amok after finding nothing but *sinigang* and *pinakbet*.

 - <span class=year>1593</span> The Dominicans print the *Doctrina Christiana*, the first ever publication in the islands.
 Later, they also secretly print the country’s first erotic novel *Biag ni Lam-ang* which they only share among themselves.